bikeshgyawali/Chess-Project/docs/dev_log.md

 As the project is getting larger and larger I am finding it harder to maintain.
 The logic feels hard to follow through even though I am trying my best to use OOP principles and functional programming principles.
 Wonder how much worse it would be if I did not use those.

 I also am starting working on the validation of piece moves right now, dont think it will be finished by today though.

+Date : Dec 30 2025

+Today I will be working on the move validation logic of the King, whereas yesterday I finished the logic of the Knight.
+These two pieces are the easiest since they dont have to check for if something is between their path or not.

+I am a bit worried on how I would handle the other pieces, but that is a problem for the future me.